ejaz-karim/reword-manager/README.md

 A plugin for [RuneLite](https://runelite.net/)

-This project is using Adoptium Eclipse Temurin 11
+This project uses Adoptium Eclipse Temurin 11 as its JDK.

 ## Introduction